feature-sliced/featureslices.dev/README.md

 [GitHub](https://github.com/feature-sliced)

-feature-sliced is a structural pattern and methodology for frontend projects that aims logic separation of components and library code.
-The main idea is to split code to logical pieces grouped by business entities called features.
+**feature-sliced** is a structural pattern and methodology for frontend projects that aims logic separation for components and library code.
+The main idea is to split a project structure to logical pieces grouped by business entities called features.

 ### Versions